-A marketing consultant is a highly experienced individual that has and does work with businesses across a sometimes-wide variety of sectors and industries.
+A consultant is a highly experienced individual that has and does work with businesses across a sometimes-wide variety of sectors and industries.
 They know how to find opportunity within a business and how best to promote it.

-A marketing consultant is a person who can assess your business model and then using a wide variety of techniques and tactics develop a marketing plan that will help a business deliver on its goals and targets.
+They are an expert who can assess your business model and then using a wide variety of techniques and tactics develop a marketing plan that will help a business deliver on its goals and targets.
 A consultant will help you to create a marketing plan, help you decide on best messaging and direct you to the most effective marketing mix to best communicate your message.

-Reasons to Hire a Marketing Consultant
+Reasons to Hire a Marketing Expert

 Business is competitive, whatever sector you are in there is always the challenge of finding new customers or retaining the customers that you have.
 You do this via marketing, depending on what sector you are in, potentially lots of marketing.
 Marketing costs money and time to effectively deliver, it is so easy to waste money with average, mis-targeted or inefficient marketing.
 As business owner or manager, you may be doing the marketing yourself, this takes time, time that you could better invest in improving the business or well, just focusing on the day job.

 Some business owners get it so right, in that case, if you are happy to continue doing so and you have the time to do it, great, keep doing the good work.
 But what if you think that you could be doing marketing better?
 You haven’t got the time to invest in delivering effective marketing or if that last campaign just didn’t work how it should?